AJTortola/FahrenheitToCelsius/README.md

-# FahrenheitToCelsius
+# Fahrenheit To Celsius

-Using C this program converts a Fahrenheit temperature inputted by the user into Celsius.
+Using C, In this example,It will convert fahrenheit temperature to celsius temperature entered by the user.